List of Grindlay Peerless people: Bill Lacey

 C.W.G.
 'Bill' Lacey, along with Francis Beart, Bert le Vack, E.C.E.
 'Ted' Barragwanath, Joe Potts, and Steve Lancefield, was a Brooklands racer and world record holder.

 Born around the turn of the 20th century, Lacey first started racing at Brooklands in 1922 on a 499 cc Rudge Multi.
-In 1924 he won his first race, a 500cc Junior Handicap race, reaching speeds of 81.91 mph on a 344 cc Cotton-JAP.
+In 1924 he won his first race, a 500cc Junior Handicap race, reaching speeds of 81.91 mph on a 344 cc Cotton-J.A.P.
 This was the beginning of a long career in motorsport, that saw Lacey become internationally renowned for his achievements in the late 1920s and early 1930s.

 Meticulous in both his dress and motorcycle preparation, the tough but light Lacey was the ideal racer, weighing in at only 8.5 stone.
 Winning his coveted Brooklands Gold Star (awarded for a rider's first 100 mph and over lap in a given class) in 1927 on his 498cc Grindlay Peerless, he hit the headlines again in 1928 by becoming the first rider to cover over 100 miles in a single hour, riding a 500 cc machine on British soil, again at Brooklands.
 The personally modified 498cc Grindlay Peerless (Lacey fashioned his own pushrods, their tubes, cams, rocker gear and rocker box castings and used an experimental Brampton front-fork which had progressive friction dampening) covered 103.9 miles in the hour for a Fédération Internationale de Motocyclisme (FIM) world record.

 In 1929 at Autodrome de Linas-Montlhéry, France, Bert Denly broke Lacey's record on an AJS motorcycle.
 However Lacey took back the record only a week later covering 105.78 mph at Montlhéry.
 In 1931, Lacey broke the record for a third time covering 111.45 mph, again at Montlhéry, but this time on a Norton motorcycle.

 After his retirement from racing, Lacey based himself in Slough to focused on managing his precision engineering business where he tuned and modified both cars and motorcycles for customers and friends.
 Lacey retired from business in the 1950s, but in 1959 was persuaded to tune Norton motorcycle engines for John Hartle and Stan Hailwood's son, Mike Hailwood.
 The culmination of this partnership was Hailwood's 1961 Senior TT win.
 Following this, Bill Lacey again retired from motorcycling, to concentrate on race car engine preparation, particularly GP units.

 Aged 85, ever enthusiastic for new challenges, Bill learnt to fly a microlight before his death in November 1989 aged 88 years.

+Francis Beart

+Francis Beart was a motorcycle racer and later tuner of motorcycles and Formula 3 cars.
+Beart holds the unbroken record for the Test Hill of 6.99 seconds (an average of 34.55 mph), riding a Grindlay Peerless fitted with a 500cc speedway type J.A.P. engine.
+He came off at the top of the climb but was uninjured; the attempts were discontinued after this.